Cash usage in the UK: Statistics for 2025

 1 in 8 people in the UK use cash every day, so are we really headed for a cashless society?

-Even with the range of digital bank accounts now offering budgeting tools and cashback on debit card spend, cash payments are still very much a staple in the UK for certain things.
+Although digital bank accounts now offer budgeting tools and cashback, cash payments are still very much a staple in the UK.
 But will we eventually become a cashless society?
 We look at the latest cash usage statistics and trends for 2025.

 Cash usage statistics: Highlights